Pushing the Self-Driving Frontier: Argo AI Partners with Carnegie Mellon to Form Autonomous Vehicle Research Center

 Another benefit of being on campus is that it will spur engagements on other topics that are important to us, including safety policy and ethics, so we look forward to working across disciplines to ensure we’re taking a holistic view.

 This Center builds on Argo’s already existing collaboration with CMU and Georgia Tech, while introducing a unique model for academic engagement with unprecedented access and openness.
 In addition to myself and Simon Lucey serving as the Center’s faculty leaders, it’s a privilege to also have John Dolan, David Held and Jeff Schneider as part of the team.
-John’s focus is on mechatronics, systems engineering and safety; David’s is machine learning; and Jeff’s is machine learning, computer vision and perception.
+John’s focus is on mechatronics, systems engineering and safety; David’s is computer vision, perception and reinforcement learning; and Jeff’s is machine learning, computer vision and perception.

 Argo will provide access to data, infrastructure, and platforms to CMU students engaged in autonomous vehicle research.
 Notably, this access is combined with a commitment to produce open research, software, and datasets that can be used by the research community at large.
 This reflects Argo’s broader commitment to support the next generation of computer vision and machine learning experts alongside some of today’s brightest academic leaders.